oldevelopment/oldevelopment/README.md

 - 👋 Hi, We are FlatlineAgency.com
 - 👀 We Make you Pulse!
 - 🌱 Always improving to create the worlds most unique and amazing (web)apps!
-- 💞️ We are always looking to meet the creatives
+- 💞️ We are looking to meet the creatives
-- 📫 info@flatlineagency.com
+- 📫 Amsterdam office: info@flatlineagency.com
+- 📫 New York office: ny@flatlineagency.com